TheG00dLad/Embedded-Systems/Readme2.md

 It provides a very simple and intuitive left-right directions, as well as a tertiary function on a button press.
 It is an electromechanical device that rotates the rotational motion of a shaft into a clock signal.
 Matching the signal against a reference clock, it will be capable of providing information of position, speed and direction.
-This project will only use position and direction, as the sensitivity is not as fine as it would need to be to desire the use of speed.
+This project will utilize the encoder's direction and position information, which can set parameters.
+While speed can be derived, it was deemed uncessary due to the lack of fine sensitivity in the settings.
 The rotary encoder, as it uses TIM2, is therefore not using any CPU polling, which allows for greater effiency.
 ## DMA
 Direct Memory Access (DMA) is a feature in microcontrollers or computers that allows either peripherals, or memory, to transfer to another place without any CPU involvement.